 Tracking your application.
 Once the application is loaded into the computer system, a call to the informational voice response system will reveal the status of the application.
 The assigned C.U. process number is required to access the system at 305-591-7966.
 Listen to the easy to follow instructions.
 Press 1 for English, 2 for Spanish, then Press 4, then 2 for Certificate of Use Information.Back to Top

 Some businesses have to be inspected before a C.U. can be issued.
 These inspections are completed within two days from the day requested, and may include electrical, mechanical, plumbing, fire, building and zoning inspections.

 Inspections, if needed, take approximately two days.
 Call the Zoning Inspections Section at 786-315-2660 with your process number.Back to Top

-In most cases, fees for the C.U. are based on the square footage of the area to be occupied plus an environmental fee, 6% concurrency fee and an 8% surcharge.
+In most cases, fees for the C.U. are based on the square footage of the area to be occupied plus an environmental fee and a 7.5% surcharge.

-If paying by check, the check should be made out to Miami-Dade County.
+If paying by check, the check should be payable to Miami-Dade County.

 You can also make a one-time payment using your credit card or e-check.
 Make sure to have your process number ready.